MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-product-info-for-apps-and-add-ons.md

 # Get product info for apps and add-ons

-Apps that target Windows 10, version 1607, or later can use methods of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to access Store-related info for the current app or one of its add-ons.
-The following examples in this article demonstrate how to do this for different scenarios.
+This article demonstrates how to use methods of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to access Store-related info for the current app or one of its add-ons.

 For a complete sample application, see the [Store sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/Store).

 > [!NOTE]
-> This article is applicable to apps that target Windows 10, version 1607, or later.
+> The **Windows.Services.Store** namespace was introduced in Windows 10, version 1607, and it can only be used in projects that target **Windows 10 Anniversary Edition (10.0; Build 14393)** or a later release in Visual Studio.
 If your app targets an earlier version of Windows 10, you must use the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace instead of the **Windows.Services.Store** namespace.
-For more information, see [In-app purchases and trials using the Windows.ApplicationModel.Store namespace](in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md).
+For more information, see [this article](in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md).

 ## Prerequisites

 These examples have the following prerequisites:
-* A Visual Studio project for a Universal Windows Platform (UWP) app that targets Windows 10, version 1607, or later.
+* A Visual Studio project for a Universal Windows Platform (UWP) app that targets **Windows 10 Anniversary Edition (10.0; Build 14393)** or a later release.
 * You have [created an app submission](https://msdn.microsoft.com/windows/uwp/publish/app-submissions) in the Windows Dev Center dashboard and this app is published in the Store.
 You can optionally configure the app so it is not discoverable in the Store while you test it.
-For more information, see the [testing guidance](in-app-purchases-and-trials.md#testing).
+For more information, see our [testing guidance](in-app-purchases-and-trials.md#testing).
 * If you want to get product info for an add-on for the app, you must also [create the add-on in the Dev Center dashboard](../publish/add-on-submissions.md).

 The code in these examples assume: